sckieran/Metabarcoding_Pipeline_Waits/README.md

 # Metabarcoding_Pipeline_Waits
 A rough pipeline and tutorial to analyze metabarcoding data using dada2.
 This explains my system.
 This project is theoretically able to run on the UIdaho RCDS cluster and on a mac running Monterey.
+It is optimized for cluster use currently.
 However, it is intended to be an analysis guide for students working on their own projects, rather than a button-press way to receive your output.
 This is a teaching tool, so it is pretty wordy.
 Please read through it to understand all the decision points in this analysis.

-To use this pipeline on the cluster, you will likely need to alter the Rscripts to include the line .libPaths("~/path/to/your/R/library") after the shebang line, and that path will need to direct the script to a folder containing your installed R packages.
-To install packages onto the UI RCDS cluster, follow the tutorial [here:](https://www.hpc.uidaho.edu/compute/Applications/R.html)

 This pipeline assumes reasonably good resolution of locus data and is designed as a "first pass" at your metabarcoding data, not a finished product. **This pipeline grabs the top BLAST hit for each unique sequence.
 It does not assess multiple BLAST hits.** There is an optional extension script that will attempt to resolve identically-good BLAST hits.
 This extension script was built for a specific project where the resolution of the locus was well-understood and there were relatively few possible target taxa.
 It is extremely naive and basic.
 If your resolution is low (ie, you have many disparate taxa with perfect or near-perfect matches at your locus), or if you don't understand the resolution of your locus, consider using a Bayesian taxonomic assignment algorithm like the ones found in DADA2 or QIIME instead.